HHACarvalho/libdb-nodejs/README.md

 }
 ```

+**Returns:** If successful returns the code 200 and a signed JSON Web Token.
+Otherwise, the code 404 and an error message.

+---
+___

 ### Update user profile - http://localhost:3000/user - PUT

 Updates the current user's profile (only a logged-in user may preform this request on his own account).

+**Pre-requisites:** A successful login to acquire a JWT.

 **Body:**